JosephMartell/CLImber/README.md

 `checkout` is a command.
 Commands are considered the primary element that actually does work.
 In this case we know that `checkout` is going to switch our working directory to another branch.

 `-b` is an option.
-Options are used to modify the behavior of commands. `-b` is telling the `checkout` command to create a new branch
+Options are used to modify the behavior of commands. `-b` is telling the `checkout` command to create a new branch.
-> CLImber does not currently support options.
-It is included here to make the explanation complete and because it is a planned feature.
-More details will be provided as that feature nears completion.

 `new_branch` is an argument.
 An argument provides additional information to the command so it can complete a task.
 This example is providing `checkout` with the name of the branch to create and then checkout.

 ## Implementation
-So how would you tell CLImber about a checkout command?
-CLImber uses reflection to examine your code and find classes and their members that you have designated as commands.
-You have to provide the command string when you decorate your class with the `CommandClass` attribute.
+CLImber maps each of the command line arguments to specific code elements.
+Commands map to classes; Options map to properties; and arguments map to method parameters;

+The following is an example of a class that would handle the `checkout` command detailed previously:
 ```c#
 using CLImber;